roelfie/dotfiles/README.md

 ## Prerequisites

-* password for WiFi
+* password WiFi
-* password for Dropbox & 1Password
+* password Dropbox & 1Password
-* fresh macOS installation (the script is somewhat idempotent, you should be able to re-run it at any time)
+* fresh [macOS installation](https://www.macworld.com/article/668644/how-to-clean-install-macos-on-your-mac.html) (the script is somewhat idempotent, you should be able to re-run it at any time)
+  * Apple ID (if you want to connect to iCloud during the macOS installation)

 ## Usage